GarrettJenkinson/informME/README.md

 The current implementation of informME has been tested within the following environments:

-o Red Hat Enterprise Linux Server Release 6.5 (Santiago) and CentOS release 6.7 (Final)
+* Red Hat Enterprise Linux Server Release 6.5 (Santiago) and CentOS release 6.7 (Final)

-o Sun Grid Engine OGS/GE 2011.11 and Slurm 17.02.3
+* Sun Grid Engine OGS/GE 2011.11 and Slurm 17.02.3

-o MATLAB R2013b 64-bit, MATLAB R2016b 64-bit, and MATLAB R2017a 64-bit with Bioinformatics and Symbolic Math Toolboxes
+* MATLAB R2013b 64-bit, MATLAB R2016b 64-bit, and MATLAB R2017a 64-bit with Bioinformatics and Symbolic Math Toolboxes

 and by using the following tools:

-o Bismark Bisulphite Mapper - v0.13.1 (to make BAM files)
+* Bismark Bisulphite Mapper - v0.13.1 (to make BAM files)

-o SAMtools - v0.1.19 (to parse BAM files)
+* SAMtools - v0.1.19 (to parse BAM files)

-o gcc/g++ compiler - v4.4.7-4 and v4.9.2 (to compile MATLAB MEX code)
+* gcc/g++ compiler - v4.4.7-4 and v4.9.2 (to compile MATLAB MEX code)

 A. DIRECTORY STRUCTURE